Back to SRL Storymaker Resource Library

 • Are you promoting a health solution?

-• Discussion: Facilitate a conversation on why clear goal setting is crucial for focused and effective video content.
-Ask students to reflect on how their chosen goals will influence the structure and content of their video.
+• Ask your students to think about how their chosen topics will influence the structure and content of their video.

 PART 2: Identifying Your Audience for 90-Second Stories

-• Are you educating students about a science concept?
+• Are you educating other students about a science topic?

-• Are you informing parents about a public health initiative?
+• Are you informing parents or other adults about a public health initiative?

 • Are you persuading community members to engage in a health solution?

-• Wrap-Up Discussion: Lead a discussion on how knowing the audience can impact the success of their video and why different approaches are needed for different audiences.
+• Lead a discussion on how knowing audiences can impact the success of their videos and explain why different approaches are needed for different audience types.

-• Ask students to submit an outline that includes their identified audience and a summary of how they plan to adapt their video to this group’s needs and expectations.
+• Ask your students to write an outline that explains how they plan to shape their video to fit their audience targets.

 BONUS LESSONS